 UN Chief’s stark message to world community

-“WE are digging our own graves”, UN Chief António Guterres cautioned the world in Glasgow at the COP26 summit recently.
-He forewarned world leaders about humanity’s continuous addiction to fossil fuels which threatens to push life and the planet to the brink through continuous global warming.
+Bringing it up, Guterres forewarned the world leaders about humanity’s continuous addiction to fossil fuels threatening to push life and the planet to the brink through continuous global warming.

 Guterres reminded us that sea-level rise is double the rate it was 30 years ago, that oceans are hotter than ever, and parts of the Amazon rainforest now emit more carbon than they absorb.

-The situation is disturbing in the Himalayan region as well because glaciers are receding and plastic waste continues to be dumped unscientifically in forests and water bodies.
+The situation is equally disturbing in the Himalayan region because glaciers are receding and plastic waste continues to be dumped unscientifically in forests and water bodies.
 This was also viewed seriously at the COP26 summit.
-In-fact ,this has been going on for a while now, especially the unscientific waste management and deforestation happening in Kashmir under the garb of development.
+In-fact, this has been going on for a while now, especially the unscientific waste management and deforestation happening in Kashmir under the garb of development.

 The Glasgow Climate Pact is the first ever climate deal to explicitly plan to reduce coal, considered to be the worst fossil fuel for greenhouse gases.
 The deal also presses for more urgent emission cuts and promises more money for developing or under-developing countries to help them adapt to climate impacts.
 But the pledges don’t go far enough to limit temperature rise to 1.5 degree Celsius.